Middle Eastern Studies (BA)

 A Middle Eastern Studies major offers students the opportunity to master one of the regional languages, including Arabic, Hindi, Persian, Turkish, and Urdu.
 Students also acquire an interdisciplinary understanding of this pivotal area of the world by studying with the department’s specialists in history, anthropology, political science, literature, law, religious studies, and language.

-In addition to the courses listed, students are encouraged to select cross-listed courses in other departments and programs that complement the department’s offerings, such as anthropology, art history, comparative literature, Hebrew and Judaic studies, history, politics, religious studies, and sociology.
+With permission of the department, students are encouraged to select cross-listed courses in other departments and programs that complement the department’s offerings, such as Anthropology, Art History, Comparative Literature, Hebrew and Judaic Studies, History, Politics, Religious Studies, and Sociology.

 Honors Program

-Any student majoring in the department who has spent at least two full years in residence at the College of Arts and Science, has completed at least 60 credits of graded work in the College, and has both a cumulative and a major GPA of 3.65 may apply to pursue honors in the Middle Eastern Studies major.
-The requirements are:
+Any student majoring in the department who has spent at least two full years in residence at the College of Arts and Science and who has completed at least 64 points of graded work in the College.
+The student must maintain a general grade point average of 3.65 and a major average of 3.65.
+Students must complete the following requirements to be awarded Honors:

-• Complete at least two graduate-level courses with a GPA of 3.0 (these courses may be used to satisfy part of the major requirements); students are encouraged to complete the interdepartmental Honors Thesis Seminar when offered.
+2. Completion of at least two graduate-level courses with a grade point average of 3.0.
+These courses may be used to complete part of the major requirement.

 Admissions